How to edit your Funeral Template

 Video 1 - How to edit your funeral program (for programs with photo collages set up with green boxes, see Video 2)

 Video 2 - How to add photos using the Shape Fill Tool in funeral programs with photos collages

 FAQ's about editing and printing

 What software/program do I need to edit the template?

-You can edit the Funeral Welcome Signs and Slide Shows using Microsoft PowerPoint on a desktop or laptop computer.
+You can edit the Funeral Welcome Signs, Slide Shows and Photo Displays using Microsoft PowerPoint on a desktop or laptop computer.
 Microsoft PowerPoint is available for PC or Mac (the Mac version is called 'Microsoft PowerPoint for Mac').

 Yes.
 All the text is editable so you can edit, move, or delete any of the text.
 To add any additional text boxes, it's best to copy and paste one that is already in the template as it has been set up correctly.

 Yes.
 All the photos are editable so you can replace them with your own, add more or delete them.
 Included with your template files is a help guide with step by step instructions on how to do this.